rruss01/bettercrystal/README.md

 # Pokémon Better Crystal

 This is my first ROM hack.
 I'm trying to build a Gen 2 game that I enjoy as much as I enjoyed Pokémon Soul Silver, my first Pokémon game.
 The title is temporary; I have no idea what I'm going to name this when I finish it.

 To set up the repository, see [INSTALL.md](INSTALL.md).

+## Changes
+- Added Ambipom, Mismagius, and Yanmega
+  (I swapped Yanmega's SpA with its Atk because Bug is physical in this game)
+- Added Double Hit for Ambipom and allowed other Normal types to use it.
+40 BP, two hits.
+- Various moves have been buffed, the most significant of which was probably Twineedle.
+- Slugma evolves at a more sensible level 27 (as opposed to 38, wtf)
+- Speaking of Fire types, the Burned Tower houses most of them now.
+- Unown has been removed from the wild.
+- Articuno, Zapdos, Moltres, and Mewtwo are unavailable, as they've already been caught by other trainers.
+- Unsure what to do with Mew and Celebi.
+- Honchkrow, Gliscor, Magmortar, and Electivire are planned.
+I feel as though Porygon2 and Piloswine are good enough.

 ## See also
 Obviously, this is a clone of the Pokémon Crystal Disassembly by pret.
 I used their [tutorials](https://github.com/pret/pokecrystal/wiki/Tutorials) extensively to make this.